Introduction

 iphones exist in 10 years or even 5 years time, the best gadget that

-all want then might not be made by Apple, think back 10 years what we
+all want then might not be made by Apple, think back 15 years what we

 Apple!
-To avoid a non-working phone and not being able to use an
+To avoid a non-working phone and not being able to use

 a digital version there

-would be no printed backup book to take!
 As I see it, at the moment an

-iphone app is not worth considering as surveys show that only 11% of
+iphone app is not worth considering, as surveys show that only 11% of

 to